ogrisel/pygbm/README.md

 Longer term plans include integration with dask and dask-ml for out-of-core and distributed fitting on a cluster.

+## Installation

+The project is available on PyPI and can be installed with `pip`:

+    pip install pygbm

 ## Documentation

 The API documentation is available at: